domenic/restify-oauth2/README.md

 #### `authenticateToken(token, req, cb)`

 Checks that a token is valid, i.e. that it was granted in the past by `grantUserToken`.
-It should call back with the username for that token if so, or `false` if the token is invalid.
+It should call back with `true` if so, or `false` if the token is invalid.
 It can also call back with an error if there was some internal server error while looking up the token.
+If the token is valid, it is likely useful to set a property on the request object indicating that so that your routes can check it later, e.g. `req.authenticated = true` or `req.username = lookupUsernameFrom(token)`.

 ### Other Options